CodeKrakken/christmas-battle/README.md

 Battle
 =======

-Second version of Makers [challenge](https://github.com/CodeKrakken/battle), this time built solo.
+Second version of Makers [challenge](https://github.com/CodeKrakken/battle), this time built solo at Christmas 2019.
 A VERY simple "game" designed to explore and implement the functionality of the MVC pattern and the Request/Response cycle.

 User stories
 ---